ilyaizen/habistat/guidelines.md

 - PWA features enabled only for asset caching; not a browser PWA.
 - Cloud dependencies optional; app must run fully air‑gapped.
 - Remember to use latest Svelte 5 best practices:
-  - `The svelte:component` directive is deprecated. ...
+  - The `svelte:component` directive is deprecated.
   - The `beforeUpdate` and `afterUpdate` lifecycle hooks are deprecated.
   - The export let syntax is deprecated in favor of the new `$props` syntax.
   - The `$:` syntax is deprecated in favor of the new `$effect` syntax.